yt-dlp/yt-dlp/README.md

                                      actually downloadable (Experimental)
     -F, --list-formats               List all available formats of requested videos
-    --list-formats-as-table          Present the output of -F in tabular form (default)
-    --list-formats-old               Present the output of -F in the old form (Alias: --no-list-formats-as-table)
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg,